Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 False attraction is a common symptom in several subtypes of obsessive-compulsive disorder (OCD) where a person experiences unwanted and intrusive thoughts, images, or doubts about their attraction to someone or something entirely unusual for them.

 You might suddenly question whether you’re attracted to someone of a different gender than your typical partners, someone older, someone younger, or maybe someone close to you.
-False attraction can be involved in many different themes of OCD involving attraction generally: relationship OCD, pedophilia OCD, incest OCD, or—as in my case—sexual orientation OCD.
+False attraction can be involved in many different themes of OCD involving attraction generally: relationship OCD, pedophilia OCD, incest OCD, or sexual orientation OCD.

-The critical thing to remember about false attraction is that the person feeling this draw doesn’t want it.
-When someone experiences this alien-feeling draw, they’re prone to feel anxious, fearful, or even in some cases disgusted about the attraction, if it opposes their values (often the case for people with fears that they could be attracted to children, animals, etc.).
+The critical thing to remember about false attraction is that the person feeling it doesn’t want it.
+When someone experiences this feeling they’re prone to feel anxious, fearful, or even in some cases disgusted about the attraction, if it opposes their values (often the case for people with fears that they could be attracted to children, animals, etc.).
 They might try everything in their power to rid themselves of their doubts and worries, but end up caught in a vicious cycle, unwilling to accept uncertainty and unable to get rid of it completely.

 It’s worth noting that having seemingly random feelings of attraction to someone or even something out of the ordinary can happen to anyone.
-The presence of safety-seeking behaviors—or compulsions—will enable a therapist with my background and training to diagnose whether you’re indeed experiencing OCD.
+The presence of safety-seeking behaviors—or compulsions—will enable a specialized therapist to diagnose whether you’re indeed experiencing OCD.

 How can I tell false attraction from genuine attraction?